 For nature enthusiasts, Biniaraix is heaven and a popular starting point for hiking and cycling routes.
 This little piece of paradise at the foot of the Tramuntana mountain range comprises cobbled streets of solid, honey-stone houses.
 With a population of around 120, the selection of homes coming onto the market here is very limited and tend to go quickly.
 A couple of kilometres further up the valley, the village of Fornalutx is larger and equally picturesque.

-According to Alain Gonzalez from real estate agency Living Blue Mallorca, the up-and-coming zone to watch in Sóller will be immediate area surrounding Carrer de Sa Lluna.
+According to Mandy Fletling from real estate agency Living Blue Mallorca, the up-and-coming zone to watch in Sóller will be the immediate area surrounding Carrer de Sa Lluna.
 Gonzales predicts that after the successful gentrification of this central pedestrianised shopping street, those around it are sure to follow suit.

 Advantages to buying a property in Sóller: